ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 | **errors**      | An object with all validation errors, in a structure reflecting the data.                                |
 | **message**     | (optional) Can be set as a [status message](/concepts/messages).                                         |

-There are some other properties as well, that are only being sent in the load function:
+There are some other properties as well, only being sent in the load function:

 | Property           | Purpose |
 | ------------------ | ------- |